510: The Painted Hills

 Oh Heavenly Dog is a 1980 film starring Chevy Chase as a private investigator who is stabbed to death and sent back in the body of a dog (played by canine star Benji) to solve his own murder.

-Othello is a tragedy by William Shakespeare, first performed in 1604, about a Moorish general who is driven by jealousy to murder his faithful wife.
+Othello is a 1603 tragedy by William Shakespeare about a Moorish general who is driven by jealousy to murder his faithful wife.
 It was made into a film starring Orson Welles in 1952; a version with Laurence Fishburne was made in 1995.

 Wait a minute!
 I’m in Seven Brides for Seven Brothers!

-Seven Brides for Seven Brothers is a 1954 MGM musical about seven brothers who plot to get the wives they want by kidnapping them.
+Seven Brides for Seven Brothers is a 1954 Academy Award winning MGM musical about a group of fraternal frontiersmen who plot to get the wives they want by kidnapping them.

 Lambada—the forbidden dance.